Foot Pain & Custom-Made Orthotics

 After Your Appointment

-You will be scheduled for a fitting appointment for your custom orthotics.
+A follow-up fitting will be scheduled to ensure the orthotics fit correctly, provide wearing and general care instructions.
 A follow-up appointment will be scheduled after six weeks if you experience any discomfort.
 You can book or reschedule your appointment through our secure Patient Portal.

 Frequently Asked Questions

 A certified pedorthist is a professional who has specialized training to assess your feet and gait that design and fabricate supportive insoles and devices to address conditions which affect the feet and lower limbs.
 Our pedorthist team is qualified to determine the appropriate orthotic and modifications you will need for each foot to help you alleviate your symptoms.